-- (a) Notice of recall to a regular position shall be made by telephone, or if unsuccessful, by registered mail to the last address of the employee known by the College.
+(a) Notice of recall to a regular position shall be made by email, or if unsuccessful, by telephone and registered mail to the last address of the employee known by the College.
 A copy of the letter shall be sent to the President of the Union.
-It shall be the employee's responsibility to keep the College informed of the employee's current address and telephone number during the period of layoff. - (b) Regular employees may refuse recall to an auxiliary position without affecting recall rights pursuant to Article 14.9.
+It shall be the employee's responsibility to keep the College informed of their contact information including their current email, home address and telephone number during the period of layoff or recall.
+The employee must notify the College of their acceptance of the recall within five working days of date of the recall notice.

+(b) Regular employees may refuse recall to an auxiliary position without affecting recall rights pursuant to Clause 14.9.